 Cat and Kitten Vaccination Schedule & Cat Vaccination Costs

-There are number of serious infections your cat or kitten can be affected by which are preventable by getting your cat vaccinated.
-If you don’t vaccinate, you cat’s wellbeing could be at risk.
-Cat vaccinations are not only a cost effective way to protect your beloved family member, they can also help you avoid the stress of having an ill pet and the high cost of vet treatment.
+Getting your cat or kitten vaccinated can prevent several serious infections from occurring.
+If you don’t vaccinate, you could be putting your cat’s wellbeing at risk.
+Not only a cost-effective way to protect your beloved family member, cat vaccinations can also help you avoid the stress of having a seriously ill pet and the high cost of veterinary treatment.

-There are a series of cat vaccinations available to help protect your cat from nasty diseases.
-In this article we explain everything you need to know about feline vaccinations, the recommended vaccination schedule, vaccination costs and potential cat vaccination side effects.
+A range of cat vaccinations are available to help protect your cat from debilitating diseases.
+In this article we discuss everything you need to know about feline vaccinations, vaccination costs, the recommended vaccination schedule, and potential cat vaccination side effects.

 What are cat vaccines and how do they work?

-Vaccines for cats and kittens work the same way as they do for humans.
-Vaccines are health products that trigger the cat’s immune system to fight a specific infectious agent, without making the cat sick or giving it the disease.
-Generally the germs in the vaccine are weak or dead.
-In fact some vaccines don’t even contain any of the germs – instead simply mimic them.
+Vaccines for cats and kittens operate in the same way as they do for humans.
+Vaccines are health products that trigger the body’s immune system to fight a particular infectious agent, without making the cat (or person) sick or giving it the disease.
+In most cases, the germs in the vaccine are weak or dead.
+In fact some vaccines don’t even contain any of the germs; rather, they simply mimic them.

-Your kitten’s vaccinations are designed to stimulate and train your cat’s immune system.
-After receiving the vaccine, the white blood cells in your cat’s body will produce proteins (antibodies) that will, together with other white blood cells, fight the infectious agent (antigens).
+Vaccinations are designed to stimulate and train your cat’s immune system.
+After receiving the vaccine, the white blood cells in your cat’s body produce proteins (antibodies) that will, together with other white blood cells, fight the infectious agent (antigens).

-It is important to understand that most vaccines work by preventing your cat from getting sick, meaning they prevent them from showing the symptoms of the disease.
-However they may not prevent your cat from actually getting the infection – their reaction just won’t be as severe if they do get it.
+It is important to understand that most vaccines work by preventing your cat from becoming sick.
+While being vaccinated will prevent your cat from showing symptoms of the disease, it may not necessarily prevent the cat from actually getting the infection.
+However, their reaction to the infection won’t be as severe if they do get it.

 Which are the most common cat and kitten vaccinations?

-The Australian Veterinary Association (AVA) splits recommended cat vaccinations into “core” and “non-core” vaccines.
+The Australian Veterinary Association (AVA) categorises recommended cat vaccinations into “core” and “non-core” vaccines.

-Core vaccines are those on the cat vaccination schedule that are appropriate for cats regardless of where in the world they live.
-In Australia, the core cat vaccines are feline herpes virus, feline calicivirus and feline parvovirus (also known as feline panleukopoenia).
+Core vaccines are those on the cat vaccination schedule that are appropriate for cats regardless of where they live.
+In Australia, there are three core cat vaccines:

-There are non-core vaccines available for other diseases which may be recommend based on the cat’s location and its individual lifestyle.
-These should be considered on a case-by-case basis and discussed with your vet.
+There are non-core vaccines available for certain other diseases which may be recommend based where the cat lives and its individual lifestyle.
+These should be discussed with the veterinarian on a case-by-case basis.

-F3 Vaccine – Feline 3 (F3) covers three major diseases:
+The F3 Vaccine – Feline 3 (F3) – covers three major diseases:

 - Feline herpes virus, which is also called viral rhinotracheitis or simply cat flu.
-This is often found in unvaccinated cats and can cause long-term problems like chronic sneezing.
+This disease occurs commonly in unvaccinated cats.
 Typical symptoms are nasal discharge, red eyes and gum infections.
+It can also cause long-term problems like chronic sneezing.

-- Feline calicivirus, which can be another cause of the disease commonly know as cat flu.
+- Feline calicivirus, which is another virus that can cause the disease more commonly known as cat flu.

-- Feline panleukopaenia, also know as cat parvovirus, which can cause severe and often fatal gastroenteritis.
+- Feline panleukopaenia, also know as cat parvovirus or feline enteritis, can cause severe, and sometimes fatal, gastroenteritis.

-The F5 cat vaccination includes cover for feline herpes, calcivirus and panleukopaenia, along with additional cover against herpes, and chlamydia and feline leukemia.
+The F5 cat vaccination offers protection against feline herpes, calcivirus and panleukopaenia, along with additional protection against herpes, and chlamydia and feline leukaemia.

-The F6 vaccination includes immunisation against all of the diseases included in the F5 vaccine along with the feline immunodeficiency virus (Feline AIDS).
+The F6 vaccination immunises against all of the diseases included in the F5 vaccine along with the feline immunodeficiency virus (Feline AIDS).

 The following diagram summarises the various diseases and which vaccinations cover them:

-Cat and kitten diseases you can vaccinate against
+Cat and kitten diseases that can be vaccinated against

-Feline panleukopoenia is also known as feline enteritis or cat parvovirus, is a very contagious disease, which spreads so easily that specific disinfectant needs to be used to avoid further spreading.
+Feline panleukopaenia, also known as feline enteritis or cat parvovirus, is a very contagious disease which spreads so easily that specific disinfectant needs to be used to avoid further spreading.
 This disease can be fatal and the death rate is fairly high amongst kittens who contract it.
-Cats who contract feline enteritis, will mostly lose their young at birth or give birth to disabled kittens.
+Cats who contract feline enteritis while pregnant will in most cases lose their young at birth or give birth to disabled kittens.

-Feline Respiratory Disease – Feline herpes virus & calicivirus
+Feline herpes virus & calicivirus – Feline respiratory diseases

 Feline Herpes Virus

-This disease is marked by fever, which can come and go, sneezing and inflamed eyes.
-There is also usually discharge out of nose and eyes which starts off clear and thickens with the progression of the illness thickens, containing mucus and pus.
-Some cats can also develop mouth sores and loss of appetite due to discomfort when eating.
-Weight lose is a common side effect.
+This disease is marked by fever, which can come and go, as well as sneezing and inflamed eyes.
+Often there is discharge from the nose and eyes containing mucus and pus which starts off clear and thickens with the progression of the illness.
+Some cats develop mouth sores and loss of appetite because of the resultant discomfort when eating; weight loss is another common side effect for these cats.

-The calicivirus typically causes few or no signs, but in some cats it can develop to pneumonia through fluid build up in the lungs.
-It is often impossible to distinguish feline herpesvirus from feline calicivirus infections as the symptoms are so similar and are just a different strain of the Feline Respiratory diseases.
+Although the feline calicivirus typically causes few or no signs, in some cats it can develop to pneumonia as a result of fluid build-up in the lungs.
+It is often impossible to distinguish feline herpesvirus from feline calicivirus infections as the symptoms are so similar.

-Feline chlamydophilia is actually a part of feline respiratory disease but often appears as a type of conjuntivitis or pink eye in cats (i.e. inflammation of the eye tissue).
-A cat with feline chlymydophilia also often has either the calcivirus or herpesvirus respiratory disease.
+Feline chlamydophila is in fact a feline respiratory disease but it often appears as a type of conjunctivitis or pink eye in cats (i.e. inflammation of the eye tissue).
+A cat infected with feline chlamydophila also often has either the calcivirus or herpesvirus respiratory disease.

 In Australia, a high number of cats are infected with this virus, despite the fact that vaccination can prevent them from receiving and spreading this disease amongst the cat population.
 As the virus is present in the saliva, it is almost always transmitted through bites inflicted by infected cats.

-Some infected cats show no signs of the virus and some show symptoms like fever, lack of appetite, swollen lymph notes or diarrhoea.
-The virus attacks the cat’s immunity, and eventually the cat becomes so weak that it will die from infections that would not otherwise necessarily be life threatening.
+Some infected cats show no signs of the virus, while others some show symptoms such as fever, swollen lymph nodes, lack of appetite or diarrhoea.
+Because the virus attacks the cat’s immune system, eventually the cat becomes so weak that it dies from infections that otherwise would not be life-threatening.

 Summary of cat diseases that can be vaccinated against